Sex, fertility and acute myeloid leukaemia (AML)

 • the quality and number of sperm if you are male

-• certain hormone levels
+• your hormone levels

 • your ovaries, womb (uterus) and fallopian tubes if you are female – you have an ultrasound scan to check this

-You are at a higher risk of permanent infertility if you have had a stem cell Open a glossary item or bone marrow transplant Open a glossary item.
 If you have a partner, you may want to see your doctor together so that you can both discuss any fears or worries.
 Don’t be afraid to ask questions.
 Being well informed can help you cope.

 Men and infertility

-Chemotherapy might affect a man’s fertility by:
+Treatment might affect a man’s fertility by:

 • affecting the ability of the sperm to fertilise an egg